 For many, the best option to manage RRMS is through disease-modifying therapies or drugs.
 There are many medications on the market that help minimize the impact of each exacerbation: I have personal experience with Copaxone and Tecfidera.

-Other ways to manage MS is to make lifestyle changes.
+Beyond drug therapies, the other way to manage MS is to make lifestyle changes.

 Additionally, I will be examining what it means to be a mother (for me) and all that goes along with modeling healthy eating habits, plenty of exercises, and positive attitudes to a young human being.